DUGrowth/pm-dashboard/README.md

   - The dashboard now relies on worker-managed sessions (secure HttpOnly cookie set by `/api/auth`).
 Users sign in with email + password, and admins can send invitations from the Admin tools UI.
   - Invites expire after `INVITE_TTL_HOURS` (default 168); logins keep a session alive for `SESSION_TTL_SECONDS` (default 7 days).
   - `ADMIN_EMAILS` can seed a comma-separated list of addresses that should be treated as administrators.
-  - Cloudflare Access headers are still honoured as an optional fallback (`ACCESS_ALLOWED_EMAILS`) while you transition, but they are no longer required.
+  - Cloudflare Access can still act as an SSO fallback, but it now requires a service token so `_auth` can validate the `Cf-Access-Jwt-Assertion`.
+Set `ACCESS_TEAM_DOMAIN`, `ACCESS_CLIENT_ID`, and `ACCESS_CLIENT_SECRET` to the values from your Cloudflare Access service token to enable this path.
+  - `ACCESS_ALLOWED_EMAILS` limits who can use that Access fallback; it no longer promotes those accounts to admins.
+Use `ADMIN_EMAILS` (or the in-app roster) for elevated rights.
   - For local development without SSO, set `ALLOW_UNAUTHENTICATED=1` and optionally `DEV_AUTH_EMAIL` / `DEV_AUTH_NAME` for the synthetic user.
   - The Teams webhook proxy restricts outbound requests to `*.office.com` / `*.office365.com` hosts by default; extend/override the allow list with `TEAMS_WEBHOOK_ALLOW_LIST` if needed.
 - Notifications: